tgalarneau/bms/README.md

 * systemctl start inverter.service
 * systemctl enable inverter.service

-I'm running this on a RaspberryPi Zero W and used Python 3.9.
-As Debian only has version 3.7, it required building 3.9 from source.
-This was only necessary because (In Python 3.9, new string methods removeprefix() and removesuffix() are introduced) and was too lazy to revert to earlier method.

 I have only tested and used with linux but this should be okay from any python and bluetooth ready computer within bluetooth range.
 I use the RaspberryPi zero W for 24/7 and proximity to device's bluetooth signal and feed its webserver to give access to any device on my lan.

 Influx also offers a free cloud version of their database which would give the ability to access the bms from anywhere via the internet.
 Haven't tried this yet.